-In line with 21st century competencies and CCE2021, there is a larger educational call to nurture students who are able to exercise sound and discerning decision-making as they grow into concerned and responsible citizens.
+In line with 21st century competencies and CCE2021, there is a larger educational call to nurture students who can exercise sound and discerning decision-making as they grow into concerned and responsible citizens.
 There is potential to develop students' deeper appreciation for, and to motivate them into committed actions towards realising that their personal and collective lifestyle choices do have an impact on the environment.
 The school is always on the look out to develop students, who are passionate in this area, to be Environment Ambassadors.
 Students are provided with opportunities to advocate and do their part for the environment.
-Other school-wide programmes such as the Values-in-Action Programme, Service Learning and outreach programmes also provide students with the opportunities to spread their green messages to the community.
+Other school-wide programmes such as the Values-in-Action Programme, Service Learning and other outreach programmes also provide students with the opportunities to spread their green messages to the community and influence others to play their part in protecting the environment.